Perfume 101 | Understanding Fragrances | FAQ’S

 It’s true, no two people were made alike, we each carry our own scent that will influence the affect of fragrance on our own skin.
 Body chemistry, genes, age, diet, medication intake, stress level and the temperature of our skin contributes to the affect fragrances may have on our skin.
 There are a lot of essential oils in fragrances as well.
 And there are certain types of oils that have attraction to our skin, and those may very well absorb, while others may not.
 This type of imbalance on the skin is what contributes to the difference in the way a fragrance may smell on you verses someone else.

 9.)
-Why do we smell coffee beans at the fragrance counters?
+Why smell coffee beans at the fragrance counter?

 Perfumer’s have coffee beans readily available for customers to sniff in between testing fragrances because it’s supposed to reduce or reverse olfactory fatigue or odor fatigue.
 Olfactory fatigue is the temporary, normal inability to distinguish a particular odor after a prolonged exposure to that airborne compound.
-So in order to reset the senses, a sniff of coffee beans is what should do the trick.
+To reset the senses, a sniff of coffee beans is what should do the trick.

 Another common way believed to reduce olfactory fatigue is to smell your own unperfumed skin (typically the crook of the elbow), or to smell lemon or just plain air.
 These views are all controversial as some researchers indicate that they’ve had positive reactions while others say that smelling coffee beans has no benefit what so ever.
-Next time you are at the fragrance counter, put what researchers have said to a test then you may determine if sniffing coffee beans really does reset your senses or if it’s simply just a myth.
+Put what researchers have said to a test, does coffee beans really reset your senses or is it simply just a myth.

 10.)
 What is the best way to travel with fragrances?

-Because of airline restrictions we are limited as to how many ounces of liquid we may board on an airline (see TSA.com for liquid guidelines).
+Airline restrictions have limited how many ounces of liquid we may board on an airline (see TSA.com for liquid guidelines).
 We suggests traveling with your fragrance in a fragrance atomizer.
-But if you have to take your bottle, it should be taken as a carry-on and NOT stored away in your suitcase as the air pressure changes in the baggage compartment which may cause fragrance sprays to leak.
+If you have to take your bottle, take it as a carry-on and DO NOT store away in your suitcase as the air pressure changes in the baggage compartment which may cause fragrance sprays to leak.

 We hope this information was helpful.